ConstanzaFosco/Fosco-Zurita_Short_run-economic-effects-of-lockdowns/README.md

 The program delivers one outcome file for each day and realization.
 Each file "SX_rea_u_day_v.csv" (X=scenario, u=number of realization, v=day simulated) contains a matrix of dimension (19584,9).
 Each row represent (in order) a type of agent (see the description of Data2_MP.csv below).
 Columns are the number of agents in the compartiments {not working, working on-site, teleworking}x{susceptible, infected, removed}.
 The post-processing of the raw data can be done with **OutcomeProcessSIRLabor.py**.
-It requires the the file Data2_MP.csv and links the raw outcome to the full set of characteristics.
+It requires the file Data2_MP.csv and links the raw outcome to the full set of characteristics.

 **Data1_MP.csv** contains the estimated probabilities by municipality (comuna) and economic sector of working in an essential activity - own elaboration, based on the official definitions of Chilean authorities (Instructivo Cuarentena) and firms statistics by municipality (https://www.sii.cl/sobre_el_sii/estadisticas_de_empresas.html).